 When did mobile commerce start?

-Somewhere around 49% of all online retail sales are done via smartphones.
-There is also an estimate that, by 2021, 53.9% of all ecommerce may be done via mobile phones.
+In 2021, the percentage of people shopping on mobile is estimated to reach 72.9%.
 Moreover, somewhere around 79% of all smartphone users have made a purchase online in the past six months.
 This indicates that mobile audiences are not just ecommerce buyers but also ecommerce regulars.

 What is the future of m-commerce?